runpod-pods/comfyui-base/README_5090.md

 [![Watch the video](https://i3.ytimg.com/vi/JovhfHhxqdM/hqdefault.jpg)](https://www.youtube.com/watch?v=JovhfHhxqdM)

 Run the latest ComfyUI.
-First start installs dependencies (takes a few minutes), then when you see this in the logs, ComfyUI is ready to be used: `[ComfyUI-Manager] All startup tasks have been completed.`
+First start installs dependencies (takes a few minutes), then when you see this in the logs, ComfyUI is ready to be used: `[ComfyUI-Manager] All startup tasks have been completed.` If multiple GPUs are assigned to a pod, it will create an instance of ComfyUI per each GPU.

 ## Access

-- `8188`: ComfyUI web UI
+- `8188`: ComfyUI web UI (for a singular GPU)
+- `8188+n`: ComfyUI web UI (for multiple GPUs, starts with `8188` for the first GPU, increments upwards per each GPU)
 - `8080`: FileBrowser (admin / adminadmin12)
 - `8888`: JupyterLab (token via `JUPYTER_PASSWORD`, root at `/workspace`)
 - `22`: SSH (set `PUBLIC_KEY` or check logs for generated root password)